Light & Wonder Games Review

 As you can see from the names alone, WMS has a lot of diversity going on.
 Whether it’s Ancient Grecian myths, popular branded films or just after famous people – WMS slots will keep you entertained for a good long while.

-Scientific Games products are widely popular, especially when it comes to its online slots from WMS and Barcrest.
-For this reason, there are plenty of online casinos which house SG under their roof, along with other providers.
+Light & Wonder products are widely popular, especially when it comes to its online slots from WMS and Barcrest.
+For this reason, there are plenty of online casinos which house L&W under their roof, along with other providers.

-We’re sure that with three separate companies working on online slots and games, SG will continue to develop its online products in future.
+We’re sure that with its group of subsidiary companies working steadily on online slots and games, the company formerly known as Scientific Games will continue to develop its online products in future.
 Keep an eye out for this company – and for all the games coming your way.